suuelee/druber-responsive/README.md

 ### ❓Why media queries?

 Media queries will allow me to style elements based on viewport width.

-###

-## Assumptions COME BACK TO THIS...NOT SURE IF WE NEED
-Although this solution can be widely applied across different languages and frameworks, I have chosen to use vanilla HTML/CSS for the purposes of this demonsration.

 ## Where do we start?
 1. Before diving into the code, it's crucial to understand that this issue impacts *both* developers *and* designers.
 Before diving head first into the code, it's a good idea to work together **to create a separate wireframe** for mobile.
 This will allow the team to collectively work through the structure of the website and establish expectations.